se-edu/guides/tutorials/javaFxPart4.md

 ```
 <box type="info" seamless>

 Note that for `Label`, we set `wrapText` to **true** and `minHeight` to **-Infinity**.
-This configuration wraps the text within the label, removes the minimum height constraint, and allows the label to grow vertically as needed.
+This configuration wraps the text within the label, removes the minimum height constraint, and allows the label to grow vertically as needed:

 ![Set minHeight for Label](images/javafx/NoOverrunDialogBox.png)

-Without setting `minHeight` to **-Infinity**, text overrun may occur when the text to be displayed exceeds the size of the label, causing the text to not be fully displayed and end with `...` instead.
+Without setting `minHeight` to **-Infinity**, text overrun may occur when the text to be displayed exceeds the size of the label, causing the text to not be fully displayed and end with `...` instead:

 ![No minHeight for Label](images/javafx/OverrunDialogBox.png)

 </box>

-With that, we can trim down the `DialogBox.java` to contain only the _controller_ aspect.
+With that, we can trim down the `DialogBox.java` to contain only the _controller_ aspect:

 ```java{heading="DialogBox.java"}
 import java.io.IOException;